About Schoolwork class files and iCloud Drive

 In the Files app , tap Browse, tap iCloud Drive, then tap Schoolwork.

-Schoolwork automatically organises assignment files within your Schoolwork class folder in iCloud Drive.
-When you share a file in an assignment, Schoolwork automatically saves the file in an [assignment name] folder within your Schoolwork class folder using the following format: [lastname firstname - original filename.ext].
-For example, if you share a PDF file, Fractions Worksheet, in the Adding Fractions assignment with a student in your Maths class named Johnny Appleseed, Schoolwork names the file Appleseed Johnny - Fractions Worksheet.pdf.
-The file is stored in a folder with the same name as the assignment, Adding Fractions, within the Maths folder in the Schoolwork folder.
+Schoolwork automatically organizes assignment files within your Schoolwork class folder in iCloud Drive.
+When you share a file in an assignment, Schoolwork automatically saves the file in an [assignment name] folder within your Schoolwork class folder using the following format: [family name given name - original filename.ext].
+For example, if you share a PDF file, Fractions Worksheet, in the Adding Fractions assignment with a student in your Math class named Johnny Appleseed, Schoolwork names the file Appleseed Johnny - Fractions Worksheet.pdf.
+The file is stored in a folder with the same name as the assignment, Adding Fractions, within the Math folder in the Schoolwork folder.

-Schoolwork > Maths > Adding Fractions > Appleseed Johnny - Fractions Worksheet.pdf
+Schoolwork > Math > Adding Fractions > Appleseed Johnny - Fractions Worksheet.pdf

-In addition, every student and any co-teachers receiving the assignment also see the Fractions Worksheet file in their Adding Fractions assignment folder in their Maths class folder.
+In addition, every student and any co-teachers receiving the assignment also see the Fractions Worksheet file in their Adding Fractions assignment folder in their Math class folder.

-You can share a file with your entire class, or with one or more students in your class.
-If you share a file, photo, video or scanned document activity, you can specify how to share the activity:
+You can share a file with your entire class or one or more students in your class.
+If you share a file, photo, video, or scanned document activity, you can specify how to share the activity: